pmrowla/streamlink-plugins/README.md

   Specifying `ci_session` cookie by `--http-cookie` option is another way to access restricted content.
 - Streamlink will count as one (desktop browser) "device" against the e+ limit when viewing a stream or VOD.
+Set `--eplus-allow-relogin` to kick other "devices" during download.
 - `--player-passthrough=hls` is incompatible with e+ since the video player will not have access to the authenticated HTTP session.
 - DRM-protected content is NOT supported.
 If you have been notified that an